KatsuteDev/Mal4J/faq.md

 ### Does this library support JDK # ?

-This project supports JDK 8+ and JDK 9 modules.
+This project supports Java 8+ and Java 9 modules.

 ### java.lang.UnsupportedClassVersionError